jenkinsci/jenkins-automation-operator/website/content/en/docs/Getting Started/latest/configuration.md

   password: password_or_token
 ```

+### External authentication
+You can use `external` credential type if you want to configure authentication using Configuration As Code or Groovy Script.

 ## HTTP Proxy for downloading plugins

 To use forwarding proxy with an operator to download plugins you need to add the following environment variable to Jenkins Custom Resource (CR), e.g.: